klinge/sl-webapp/README.md

 # sl-webapp
-Members and activities database for a sailing club
+Members and activities database for a sailing club, with an accompanying web-gui.